Get exclusive member benefits & effect social change. Join Today

 The PNS carries information from the central nervous system (CNS), or brain and spinal cord, to the rest of the body.

 Damage to nerve cells can affect how the PNS communicates with the rest of the body.
 Symptoms can include numbness, pain, and balance issues.
-When symptoms develop suddenly, it is called acute neuropathy.
-When symptoms start slowly and increase over time, it is chronic neuropathy.

 Diagnosis involves physical examination and review of medical history.
 Diagnostic testing may include blood tests, nerve testing, and imaging tests.